slemouton/samplor/README.md

 # samplor

-the samplor object for puredata
+The puredata version of the samplor object